EBIvariation/eva-sub-cli/docs/validation_overview.md

 - VCF file uses contig name not found in the FASTA file, causing the assembly check to fail.
 - Major Allele Used as REF Allele: This typically occurs when a specific version of Plink or Tassel is used to create VCF files, causing the tool to use the major allele as the reference allele.
 In such cases, submitters should use the GCA FASTA sequence to create corrected files.

-Issues around reference allele matching in VCF files will be reported in the "VCF validation results" section of the report, while issues around INSDC accessioning of the assembly will be reported in the "Reference genome INSDC check" section.
+Issues around reference allele matching in VCF files will be reported in the "VCF validation results" section of the validation report, while issues around INSDC accessioning of the assembly will be reported in the "Reference genome INSDC check" section.

 ## Sample Name Concordance Check

 The sample name concordance check ensures that the sample names in the metadata spreadsheet match those in the VCF file.
-This is achieved by cross-checking the 'Sample name in VCF' column in the spreadsheet with the sample names registered in the VCF file.
+This is achieved by cross-checking the "Sample name in VCF" column in the spreadsheet with the sample names registered in the VCF file.
 Any discrepancies must be addressed by the submitter when the CLI tool generates a report of the mismatches found.

 Key points to note before validating your data with the eva-sub-cli tool: